cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-07/241107_Skeuomorphism.md

 Can we reinvent the personal computer GUI?
 Microsoft tried in 1995 by releasing Microsoft Bob, a software program designed to replace the desktop of Windows 3.1 and 95 with the goal of offering a more user-friendly and easy-to-understand cartoonish interface than what Windows came with.
 Its goal was to make Windows more accessible to everyone.

 ![](../../../C_DATA/IMAGES/microsoft-bob-1995.png)

+A more contemporary project can be the MercuryOS, a GUI project by Jason Yuan, playing with a speculative vision of the operating system ditching the traditional desktop metaphor.

+Mobile-wise, by incorporating metaphors on the iPhone, Apple wanted to make the first experience of the device as easy and seamless as possible for people who never used a phone.

+Some courageous people also ditch the GUI entirely by only using the CLI on their computers.

 ## Affordances
 "See that door handle?
 How do you know you have to pull it?"